polichtm/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

 22. Ensure that the command completes successfully.

-23. Switch back to the Azure Stack Admin portal, in the hub menu, select **+ Create a resource**.
+23. Switch back to the Azure Stack Hub administrator portal, in the hub menu, select **+ Create a resource**.

-    > **Note**: Alternatively, you can use the Azure Stack User portal at <https://portal.local.azurestack.external/>.
+    > **Note**: Alternatively, you can use the Azure Stack Hub User portal at <https://portal.local.azurestack.external/>.
 The newly added Marketplace item should be available in both.

 24. On the New blade, select **Custom**.